MatteusMaiaa/Calculadora.JS/README.md

-# Calculadora.JS
+# JavaScript Calculator
-Calculadora usando o JavaScript
+Calculator using JavaScript